ITU-BDSA-GROUP5/Chirp/docs/report.md

 ## User activities

-The following user activity diagrams are for typical user journeys in our "Chirp!" application.
+The following user activity diagrams are for typical user journeys in our "Chirp!" application, where a user completes a couple of tasks.

 The figure below illustrates a user journey for an **unauthenticated** user of the application.

 ![Unauthenticated User activity diagrams](images/user-activity-diagrams/unauthenticated-user-activity-diagram.png)

+"Author X" represents any author present on the second page of the public timeline.

 The diagram below illustrates a user journey for an **authenticated** user of the application.